r-trimbour/r-trimbour/README.md

 I’m especially interested in **biological network modeling** from **single-cell** data, but also general use of machine learning for single-cell omics and clinical data.

-💞️ I’m looking to collaborate on any interesting dataset, especially with **clinical applications**.
+💞️ I’m looking to collaborate on any interesting dataset, especially with **clinical applications** : remi.trimbour@ens.fr
-<br>📫 How to reach me : remi.trimbour@ens.fr

 <!---
 r-trimbour/r-trimbour is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.